awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch-v2-settings.md

 The `%ProgramData%\Amazon\EC2Launch` directory contains the following subdirectories\.
 All of the data produced by the service, including logs, configuration, and state, is stored in this directory\.
 + `config` — Configuration

   The service configuration file is stored in this directory as `agent-config.yml`\.
-This file can be updated to modify, add, or remove tasks run by the service by default\.
+This file can be updated to modify, add, or remove default tasks run by the service\.
+Permission to create files in this directory is restricted to the administrator account to prevent privilege escalation\.
 + `log` — Instance logs

   Logs for the service \(`agent.log`\), console \(`console.log`\), performance \(`bench.log`\), and errors \(`error.log`\) are stored in this directory\.
 Log files are appended to on subsequent executions of the service\.